MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/manage-office-365-groups-with-powershell.md

 - BSA160
 - BCS160
 ms.assetid: aeb669aa-1770-4537-9de2-a82ac11b0540
-description: "This article provides the steps for doing common management tasks for Groups in Microsoft PowerShell."
+description: "Learn how to do common management tasks for Office 365 Groups in Microsoft PowerShell."
 ---

 # Manage Office 365 Groups with PowerShell